 Rustic wood countertops, therefore, can be a great countertop idea to create your kitchen design.
 A solid wood countertop will instantly match other features in the room and has the durability to withstand many more years of use.
 Whether you choose a reclaimed wood countertop or a sustainable American hardwood option for your remodel, you’ll find plenty of beauty, warmth, charm, and personality to spare.

-Types of Rustic Wood Countertops
+Types of Wood Countertops

 Rustic wood countertops are unique in that no two are ever going to be exactly the same.
 This is true regardless of type.
-Wood is a natural material, so there will always be some degree of variation in color, tone, and grain pattern.
+Solid wood is a natural material, so there will always be some degree of variation in color, tone, and grain pattern.
 This is part of why the material works so well in a rustic kitchen; the variation adds depth and charm to the space.

 Old growth hardwood countertops are also available.
 They have more consistency to them, as well as a rich variety of finishes and wood species.
 Their grain and movement will still vary, but they won’t have potential nail holes or other marks.

-Both types of rustic wood countertops can lend charm and depth to any style of kitchen.
+Both types of wood countertops can lend charm and depth to any style of kitchen.
 Wood countertops often develop a living finish over time.
 They soften where they are touched and develop a patina from use.
 This only enhances their beauty in a rustic setting, ensuring years of continued good looks.

-Rustic Kitchen Countertop Design Ideas
+Kitchen Countertop Design Ideas